 - Biased responses: Response bias occurs when sample members are self-selected volunteers, as involuntary samples.
 The respondents tend to answer questions based on strong opinions about the subject.
-A good sample is representative; meaning each sample point represents the attributes of a known number of population elements.
+A good sample is a representative, meaning each sample point represents the attributes of a known number of population elements.
 The result of the survey may not be accurate.

 - Easy to gather data and access: Finding respondents for the survey is easy as persons who have a strong opinion about the subject tend to give their feedback about the topic.
-The individuals choose to be involved as motivation is high regarding the topic.
+The individuals involve themselves as motivation is high regarding the issue.

 - Errors in data quality: This goes without saying; responses will tend to lean towards a specific idea compromising the data quality and making the data received very biased and unusable.

-A voluntary response sample in most cases will yield biased responses.
-Response bias is also caused by an inability or absence of desire to respond to questions correctly.
-The reason being, respondents already favor a specific type of outcome and will answer according to that outcome.
+A voluntary response sample, in most cases, will yield biased responses if the survey questions aren’t the right ones.
+The inability or absence of a desire to respond to questions correctly causes response bias.
+The reason being, respondents, already favor a specific type of outcome and will answer according to that outcome.
 If you are a researcher seeking quality, varied responses, always avoid this method.
 But if taking this approach is unavoidable, here are a few factors you must keep in mind to avoid bias as much as possible.

 - Keep questions short and clear: Framing the right survey questions means avoiding response bias.
-Respondents are more likely to answer a clearly understood question compared to a long complicated question.
+Respondents are more likely to answer a clearly understood question compared to a long, complicated question.

 - Avoid leading questions: While designing your questionnaire, avoid asking hypothetical questions.
-Also, avoid forthright questions.
-For the question, ‘are you happy with the product or service?’, instead of giving a yes/no option, give them a variety of options to capture data more accurately.
+Also, avoid direct questions.
+For the question, ‘are you happy with the product or service?’, instead of giving a yes/no option, provide them with a variety of options to capture data more accurately.
 Example answer statements maybe – ‘I enjoy using this product/service,’ ‘This product/service meets my needs,’ ‘I wish I could get more out of the product/service,’ ‘The product/service is below my expectation.’